 Aesthetically, the PS5's is a striking design that has split opinion.
 But we like it.
 Fancy giving your PS5 an eye-catching makeover?
 One third-party retailer is already selling custom PS5 faceplates in five colours and patterns (via GamesRadar).

 PS5 vs PS5 Digital Edition: specs

-Given we now know the Xbox Series S is less powerful than its Series X sibling – it can only play games at a maximum resolution of 1440p – the PS5 Digital Edition looks like it has the edge in terms of performance.
+Given that the Xbox Series S is less powerful than its Series X sibling – the Series S only play games at a maximum resolution of 1440p – the PS5 Digital Edition looks like it has the edge in terms of performance.

 PS5 vs PS5 Digital Edition: verdict